15

 I lowered her hand, held it steady, and used my other hand to ease the ring off her red finger.
 Carefully.
 Softly.
 Making sure not to hurt her more than the metal already had.

-I should’ve let her choose the next one.
-I know that.
+I should’ve let her choose the next one, I know that.

 But my eyes had caught something earlier— something quiet in the display.

-Simple, curved.
-Shaped like infinity symbols.
+Two silver bands.
+Simple, curved, shaped like infinity symbols.

 I don’t know why it stuck with me.
-Maybe it was the design.
-Maybe the symmetry.
-Maybe just the idea of something fitting.
+Maybe it was the design, maybe the symmetry, maybe just the idea of something fitting.

-Not to make a point.
-Not to make it mean more than it was.
+I picked them up, slipped one onto her finger.
+Not to make a point or to make it mean more than it was.
+But because it felt… right.

 Kind of like her.